bepitulaz/openFrameworks/addons/ofxQNX/README.txt

 - Add GPS example
 - Add keyboard support (useful for qnxFontsExample example) -- https://bdsc.webapps.blackberry.com/native/documentation/keyboard_using_1935244_11.html
+- Implement ofxQNXSoundPlayer class (or try to use ofOpenALSoundPlayer)

 [Bugs]
 - Only the audio streamer...
+-- Improved a bit when setting a low value for buf.block.frags_max

 [Camera access]
 Currently the Native SDK doesnt provide access to the camera.
 More info about it here: